The Early Industrialists in Flintshire

 Mathew Boulton (1728-1809), James Watt's partner at Soho, was Bersham's most profitable customer.

-Thomas Pennant records that as early as 1758 in the valley from Holywell to the sea 'Edward Pennant Esq granted a lease of it to Mr Champion, partner in the Warmley Company of Bristol, who there calcined 'black jack'.
+Thomas Pennant records that in 1758 in the valley from Holywell to the sea 'Edward Pennant Esq granted a lease of it to Mr Champion, partner in the Warmley Company of Bristol, who there calcined 'Black Jack'.
 He was the first who engaged in such a concern in this country, which carried on under the protection of a patent'.

 So what attracted William Champion to Flintshire?